 LEONI considers global climate change and the related, mounting statutory and economic demands to be part of corporate responsibility.
-The biggest causes of emissions at LEONI include energy sources used in generating power for our production facilities and logistics.
+As a preferred partner in the market for climate-friendly and resource-efficient mobility, one focus is on climate neutrality and the efficient and sparing use of resources at all locations and along the entire value chain.
+The biggest causes of scope 1 and 2 emissions at LEONI include energy sources used in generating power for our production facilities and logistics.
 LEONI intends to remain an attractive supplier for its customers and to contribute to the mobility transformation with efficient use of renewable energy and environmentally friendly transport.

-LEONI has calculated a reduction plan in order to reduce its Scope 1 and 2 emissions and to achieve the 1.5 degree target.
+LEONI has calculated a reduction plan in order to reduce its scope 1 and 2 emissions and to achieve the 1.5 degree target.
 Accordingly, we aim to save 17% in emissions by 2025 and 38% by 2030 (compared to the baseline year 2021).
 Through continuous reduction measures, LEONI plans to cause 90% fewer emissions by 2050 when compared with 2021.
-In order for LEONI to become carbon neutral between 2035 and 2040, from 2035 onwards emissions that cannot be saved will be offset by certificates.
+In order for LEONI to become climate neutral (scope 1 and 2) between 2035 and 2040, from 2035 onwards emissions that cannot be saved will be offset by certificates.
 The targets for 2030 and 2050 are based on scientific calculations and are aimed at achieving the 1.5 degree Celsius target.

 Key sustainability issues: